CescoP81/GalileiOstiglia/4a/Informatica/UD 4 - Liste/readme.md

 ### *LIST OF EXERCISES*

 **p01.c**
-xample about definition and menagement of a list.
+Example about definition and menagement of a list.
 - [x] addTesta Add a new node to the head of the list.
 - [x] showLista Show all nodes of a list.
 - [x] showListaRecursive Show all nodes of a list with recursive function.